Short-sightedness (myopia)

 Short-sightedness can usually be treated with glasses or contact lenses.

 Glasses are suitable for children and adults.
-Contact lenses are only suitable for adults and some children
+Contact lenses are suitable for adults and some children.

-An optician will advise you about the best option for your short-sightedness.
+An optician will advise you about the best option for you.

 Help with costs of glasses and contact lenses